HarrisonHG/jack-facerec/README.md

 Run `python main.py` to detect faces.

-In both files change the CAMINDEX to be the index of camera you are using.
+In functions.py change the default CAMINDEX in the CameraConnection Function to the correct camera index.